DanPearce/CI_PP1_KathyCakes/README.md

 ### Colour
-The initial styling of colour comes from the header hero image of which the color #3c4044 can be found amongst the background in some variation.
-I thought this would be a great color to use as it's a charcoal grey which falls easily on the eyes.
-I also decided to go with #ecedf4 as the off white to counter balance this colour.
+The initial styling of colour comes from the header hero image of which the colour #3c4044 can be found amongst the background in some variation.
+I thought this would be a great colour to use as it's a charcoal grey which falls easily on the eyes.
+I also decided to go with #ecedf4 as the off white to counterbalance this colour.
 These two colours are used throughout the site and stay consistent with the theme.

-I used [WEBAIM.org](https://webaim.org/) to test the contrast of the two colors.
+I used [WEBAIM.org](https://webaim.org/) to test the contrast of the two colours.
 <details><section>Colour Contrast</section>
 <img src="docs/validation/colour.png">
 </details>

 ### Fonts
 I have used three fonts in the creation of this website, [Meow Script](https://fonts.google.com/specimen/Meow+Script) for the Logo, as this gives a more unique feel.
 [Montserrat](https://fonts.google.com/specimen/Montserrat) for the navigational sections in uppercase as this to me felt like it stood out.
-Finally [Nunito](https://fonts.google.com/specimen/Nunito) was used for the main body sections as I felt this made the site easy to read and not too harsh on the eye.
+Finally, [Nunito](https://fonts.google.com/specimen/Nunito) was used for the main body sections as I felt this made the site easy to read and not too harsh on the eye.

 ### Icons
 I used [favicon.io](https://favicon.io/) to create the favicon icons for the site with the [Meow Script](https://fonts.google.com/specimen/Meow+Script) font to stay consistent with styling.
 I also used icons from [Font Awesome](https://fontawesome.com/) to add the logos for social media networks in the footer.